DeeMMoon/SensorImitationApp/README.md

 ## About Project

-A project using REST API.
+This pet-project using REST API.
 Simulation of the operation of an IoT server.
 The server registers weather sensors, saves them to the database and returns measurement results.
 A temperature diagram is also plotted.
 ## Stack

 -  Spring